Quick Links

 Reading

 Research tells us that children who read for pleasure on a daily basis develop a wider vocabulary, greater general knowledge and a far better understanding of other cultures.
 It is perhaps one of the single most important factors in a child’s development.
-Naturally, we therefore believe that it is every child’s right to learn to read, but we hope that our children go far beyond this to develop a true love and pleasure for reading.
+Therefore, naturally, we believe that it is every child’s right to learn to read, but we hope that our children go far beyond this to develop a true love of and pleasure for reading.
 At Greenlands we believe in both the importance of developing children’s discrete word-reading skills and comprehension, and the need to engender their love of books and reading.
 The two elements are intertwined; each relies on the other if children are to become life-long readers.

-Through discrete phonics sessions, that are based on the 'Sounds Write' scheme, one-to-one reading with an adult, we teach our youngest children how to decode the written word, whilst building a greater understanding of comprehension as children develop through listening to books being read aloud, investigating them together in guided groups, or working together as a class on shared activities.
+Through discrete phonics sessions, that are based on the 'Sounds Write' scheme, one-to-one reading with an adult, we teach our youngest children how to decode the written word.
+Alongside this, we support children's growing understanding of comprehension through reading quality texts aloud, investigating texts together in guided groups, or working together as a class on shared activities.
 We develop greater understanding through detailed exploration of whole books, short texts, art work, videos and music, encouraging children to play an active role in the reading process through an understanding of what makes a ‘good comprehender.’
-Staff are reading role models who demonstrate and encourage a love for reading during our daily 'Story-time'.
-Children have access to a wide variety of reading materials through, book fairs, book corners in their classrooms, and the carefully selected texts used in the teaching of English.

-As soon as children start in the reception class they begin their reading journey and start on the Dandelion reading scheme.
-The highly-structured phonic sequence of this scheme encourages reading success and building of confidence from the very beginning.
-Once children have completed this scheme they will move onto Accelerated which is a reading management and monitoring programme that aims to foster independent reading.
-The software assesses reading age, and suggests books that match pupils’ needs and interests.
-Pupils take computerised quizzes after reading a book which tests their reading comprehension.
+Once children have mastered the phonic code and completed the Dandelion Reading Scheme, they move onto Accelerated Reader.
+This is a reading management and monitoring programme that aims to foster independent reading.
+The software assesses reading age, and suggests books that match children's needs and interests.
+Children complete computerised quizzes after reading each book which tests their reading comprehension.
 Passing the quiz is an indication that your child has understood what has been read.

 Writing

-At Greenlands Primary School we recognise how important it is that children becoming skilled, confident writers by the end of year 6.
+At Greenlands Primary School we recognise how important it is that children becoming skilled, confident writers by the end of Year 6.
 These skills will be essential beyond their school life at Greenlands Primary School, and will enable them to communicate effectively in the wider world.

 From the earliest stages of emergent writing in the Foundation Stage, we aim to foster a true love of storytelling by engaging the children in high quality texts.
 English lessons are planned around high quality texts.
 Alongside these texts children are exposed to a range of videos and experiences to help them write purposeful, relevant pieces of work.
 They learn how to organise their own work so it suits the purpose, and they are encouraged to reflect on their own learning, and the learning of their peers, and to edit and improve their writing as a direct result.
 We ensure the children have exciting and stimulating things to write about in different aspects of our curriculum.